Doshibu/doshibuHeaderAnalysor/README.md

 The main and only variable checked has been discovered using the [**securityheaders.io**](https://securityheaders.io/).

 ##  :open_mouth: To use it  :ok_hand:
-Open the Add-On manager and click on a button like "Load a temporary module".
+Open the Add-On manager (accessible on firefox at the url "about:debugging") and click on a button like "Load a temporary module".
 It will open a file uploader, then you will just have to submit the manifest.json.

 ```